-Refine your regional market value estimate for a specific company
+Refine your regional market value estimate to determine the market value for your skillset and experience at a particular company.

 I don’t recommend asking your peers for this information, but you may already know it or be able to infer it from water cooler conversations.